boyloe/Planetary-API-Rails-Backend/README.md

 ## Setup

-- Clone down the Backend (https://github.com/boyloe/Planetary-API-Rails-Backend), run rails db:migrate, run rails:db seed, and start the server by running rails s (must be on port 3000).
+- Clone down the Backend (https://github.com/boyloe/Planetary-API-Rails-Backend), run `rails db:migrate`, run `rails:db seed`, and start the server by running `rails s` (must be on port 3000).
 - Clone down the Frontend (https://github.com/TJBachorz/planetary-api-front-end) and start a server (we recommend lite-server).

 ## Code Examples